Patient Centered Benefit-Risk Assessment (PCBR)

 MDIC and its partners are collaborating to improve our ability to include patient perspectives in the development, pre-market approval, and post-market evaluation of medical devices.
 First, we are trying to find scientifically valid ways to reliably assess patient views on the potential risks and benefits of specific devices.
 Second, we aim to establish a credible framework for incorporating that information into device development and benefit-risk assessments.
 We will share our findings with the FDA, which could then choose to use them in future guidance documents and regulatory decisions.

 The FDA already recognizes the importance of patient preferences.
 In 2012, the agency’s Center for Devices and Radiological Health issued guidance for manufacturers on how it makes benefit-risk determinations during the pre-market review of certain medical devices.
 Significantly, the FDA emphasized that “patient tolerance of risk and perspective on benefits” is an important consideration.
 However, the FDA has not provided detailed instructions on how device developers should collect and use this information.
 For example, what types of patient preferences should be measured?
 What are the best ways to measure those preferences?
 How and when should manufacturers provide this data to regulators?
 These are some of the questions that MDIC intends to address.
-CDRH issues draft guidance in May 2015 on patient preference information in submission, review in PMAs, HDE Application and De Novo requests and inclusion in device labeling.
+CDRH issued guidance in August 2016 on patient preference information in submission, review in PMAs, HDE Application and De Novo requests and inclusion in device labeling.

 What has the project produced?